petebacondarwin/github-pr-helper/README.md

 Features include:
 - Display labels on PR list pages
-- Display labels on PR detail pages
+- Display labels on PR detail pages (removed as GitHub does this now)
-- Manage PR labels on PR detail pages
+- Manage PR labels on PR detail pages (removed as Github does this now)
 - Milestones shown on PR list pages

 ** Note that as of v0.2.0 the extension uses "*Personal Access Tokens*" to authenticate rather than